BoBozick/linalg-notes/notes.typ

 #theorem()[
   The eigenvalues of a triangular matrix are the entries on its diagonal.
 ]

 // TODO fix this:
 Let $lambda$ be an eigenvalue of a triangular matrix $A$.
 Then, if and only if $a_(i i) = lambda$ for some diagonal element $a_(i i)$, that gives a free

-  - Upper/Lower Triangular Form: \
-    The diagonal entries of the triangular form are the eigenvalues of the original.

 #image("image-2.png")